awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

 1. \(Optional\) If you are using the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), scale the deployment back to one replica\.
 **Note**
-You must also tag your new Auto Scaling group appropriately \(for example, `k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/<YOUR CLUSTER NAME>`\) and update the command for your Cluster Autoscaler deployment to point to the newly tagged Auto Scaling group\.
+You must also tag your new Auto Scaling group appropriately \(for example, `k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/my-cluster`\) and update the command for your Cluster Autoscaler deployment to point to the newly tagged Auto Scaling group\.
 For more information, see [Cluster Autoscaler on AWS](https://github.com/kubernetes/autoscaler/tree/cluster-autoscaler-release-1.3/cluster-autoscaler/cloudprovider/aws)\.

    ```
    kubectl scale deployments/cluster-autoscaler --replicas=1 -n kube-system